fliiq-ai/skillet/examples/anthropic_fetch/README.md

 This example demonstrates a basic Skillet skill that fetches HTML content from URLs, with options for markdown conversion and pagination.
 It's a Skillet-compatible implementation of the Anthropic fetch MCP.

+## 🔐 **Credential Requirements**

+✅ **No credentials required!** This skill works with public URLs without any API keys or configuration.

+This makes it perfect for:
+- Testing and learning Skillet concepts
+- Fetching content from public websites
+- Development environments without credential management
+- Web scraping and content analysis tasks

 ## Quick Start

 You'll need two terminal windows to run and test this skill: